 - 5.4.5.1.
-An Abnormally Low Bid is one in which the Bid price, in combination with other elements of the Bid, appears so low that it raises material concerns with the Procuring Agency as to the capability of the Bidder to perform the contract for the offered price.
-Before proceeding to further analysis, the procuring agency shall revisit their departmental estimate to ensure it is realistic compared to the prevailing market rates. - 5.4.5.2.
-Where the Procuring Agency identifies a potentially Abnormally Low Bid, the procuring agency shall seek written clarifications from the Bidder, including detailed price analyses of its Bid price in relation to the subject matter of the contract, scope, proposed methodology,
+An Abnormally Low Bid is one where the Bid price, in combination with other constituent elements of the Bid, appears unreasonably low to the extent that the Bid price raises material concerns as to the capability of the Bidder to perform the Contract for the offered Bid price.
+Before proceeding to further analysis, the Procuring agency shall revisit their departmental estimate to ensure its realistic compared to the prevailing market rates. - 5.4.5.2.
+After revisiting the departmental estimate as provided in section 5.4.5.1, if the procuring agency determines that the bid offered by the bidder is 20% below or above the agency estimate, the procuring agency shall eliminate the Bid(s) before proceeding towards bid evaluation.